AlpFoodway at a glance

 Foodways are socioeconomic and cultural practices related to food production and consumption.
 Food heritage is a strong identity source for alpine populations.
 It goes beyond products to include productive landscapes and traditional knowledge on production techniques, consumption customs and rituals, and the transmission of ancient wisdom.
 Depopulation, ageing population and globalization put Alpine food heritage at risk.

 WHAT WE DO

-The project will create a sustainable development model for peripheral mountain areas based on the preservation/valorization of Alpine Space cultural food heritage and on the adoption of innovative marketing and governance tools.
-It will also foster the emerging of a transnational alpine identity based on the common cultural values expressed in food heritage.
+The project has created a sustainable development model for peripheral mountain areas based on the preservation/valorization of Alpine Space cultural food heritage and on the adoption of innovative marketing and governance tools.
+It also fosters the creation of a transnational alpine identity based on the common cultural values expressed in food heritage.

 Project outputs include Vision Paper, Value Charta, mapping of traditional food heritage, creation of a cutting edge online inventory, courses and educational units, and a cultural exchange platform based on events and tourist tours.